speechLabBcCuny/nnaAudiosetClassification/README.md

-# Nature Sound Processing Project
+## Nature Sounds Processing Project

 This repository contains code to instantiate and deploy an audio classification model.